hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup/new-hasura.rst

    # in project dir
    hasura console

-Step 4: Add tables and see how a migration is added
+Step 4: Add tables and see how migrations are added
 ---------------------------------------------------

 As you use the Hasura console UI served by the CLI to make changes to your schema, migration files